quil-lang/quil/proposals/analog.md

 to introduce the concept of time.
 In this new interpretation each instruction in Quil has an associated time to execute (which may be zero).
-It is up to the discretion of the interpreter to provide semantics for how pulses are scheduled, as long two requirements are satisfied:
+It is up to the discretion of the interpreter to provide semantics for how pulses are scheduled, as long as these requirements are satisfied:
 1. All pulses on a qubit frame must happen in the order listed in the program
 2. Pulses on a qubit frame cannot overlap in time
+3. "Events" on a qubit frame happen at a well defined time since eg. updating a frame frequency means that it starts to accumulate phase at a new rate.

 A good interpretation for Rigetti's hardware would be to assume that pulses will not happen on different frames at the same time, with the exception of measuring